georgeflanagin/usersetup/README.md

 1. User `fred` wants an account on `remote`.
 2. `fred` emails his public key to the administrator.
 3. The administrator's saves `fred`'s key to a file on the administrator's own computer.
-4. The administrator uses `usersetup` without having to login to `remote`.
+4. The administrator uses `usersetup` without having to interactively login to `remote`.

 ## Usage